 The list of Senior Essayists, with their assigned supervisors, will be announced the week after applications are due; accepted Essayists should register for the four-point Senior Essay course, English UN3999, during the November registration period.

-Final essay drafts will be due the first Monday in April.
+Final essay drafts will be due May 1 (subject to change).

 A preliminary draft (about 20 pages) will be due to supervisors on the first Monday in March.